 Amazon.com, HP, Oracle Corporation, Apple, Intel Corporation, Cisco Systems, International Business Machines (IBM), The Walt Disney Company, Microsoft, and a few more.

-We can break down all the compensations in base salary, bonuses, stock awards, option awards, non-equity incentives plans, and non-qualified deferred compensation earnings.
+We can break down all the compensations into base salary, bonuses, stock awards, option awards, non-equity incentives plans, and non-qualified deferred compensation earnings.

 In terms of salary, both Page and Brin get a symbolic $1.

-Current CEO Sundar Pichai earned $2 million of base salary in 2021.
+Current CEO Sundar Pichai earned $2 million in base salary in 2021.

 In 2021 the total compensation was $6.3 million.